asisamko/IP-Logger-Webhook/README.md

 # 👀 Features
 - ✅ Customizable Webhook address and name
-- ✅ Shows IP deatails directly in the webhook
+- ✅ Shows IP details directly in the webhook
 - ✅ Completly undetected
 - ✅ Simple to use
 - ⌚ I`m releasing .EXE builder very soon (I have some problems)

 1. After you open the file it will grab your IP Address and send it to a Discord Webhook
-2. You can send the Python script to the victim or convert to the .EXE file with `pyinstaller` [(Tutorial below)](/README.md#how-to-convert)
+2. You can send the Python script to the victim or convert it to the .EXE file with `pyinstaller` [Tutorial below](/main/README.md#how-to-convert)
 ## 📸 Webhook preview

 ![App Screenshot](https://i.ibb.co/4t2pvHV/image.png)